Refrigerator Pickled Peppers (Whole and Sliced)

 - Pickling instructions: Let the jar cool on the counter until it reaches room temperature.
 Once cooled, put the jar into the refrigerator and let the peppers pickle for at least 4 hours before serving, but for best results serve after at least 24 hours.
 Quick pickled peppers are good up to 2-3 months in the refrigerator.

-- Vinegar: White vinegar, white wine vinegar, and apple cider vinegar are the best vinegar choices for pickling peppers.
+- Which vinegar should you choose?
+White vinegar, white wine vinegar, and apple cider vinegar are the best vinegar choices for pickling peppers.

 - Recommended jar: Because peppers are a tall vegetable if pickling whole, choose a tall jar so they fit snug with about ½ – 1 inch space (2-3 cm) below the lid.